-- 11.4.1.
-The process to close will include the following steps after appointment of the Preferred Bidder: - 11.4.1.0. the Preferred Bidder performing confirmatory due diligence and working to resolve the PB Matters set by the Authority; - 11.4.1.1. finalisation of the TRS in parallel with resolution of the PB Matters;
+- 11.13 The process to close will include the following steps after appointment of the Preferred Bidder: - 11.13.1 the Preferred Bidder performing confirmatory due diligence and working to resolve the PB Matters set by the Authority; - 11.13.2 finalisation of the TRS in parallel with resolution of the PB Matters; - 11.13.3 finalisation of the cost assessment process, by which we determine the Final Transfer Value of the transmission assets; - 11.13.4 the Section 8A Consultation in respect of the OFTO Licence; - 11.13.5 appointment of the Successful Bidder, followed by a standstill period; and - 11.13.6 grant of an OFTO Licence, financial close and asset transfer. - 11.14 Financial close generally takes place shortly after grant of the OFTO Licence and is the process by which - 11.14.1 the TRS is adjusted to reflect market rates; and - 11.14.2 the OFTO finance arrangements are finalised.

-- 11.4.1.2. finalisation of the cost assessment process, by which we determine the Final Transfer Value of the transmission assets; - 11.4.1.3. the Section 8A Consultation in respect of the OFTO Licence; - 11.4.1.4. appointment of the Successful Bidder, followed by a standstill period; and - 11.4.1.5. grant of an OFTO Licence, financial close and asset transfer. - 11.4.2.
-Financial close generally takes place shortly after grant of the OFTO Licence and is the process by which - 11.4.2.0. the TRS is adjusted to reflect market rates; and - 11.4.2.1. the OFTO finance arrangements are finalised. - 11.4.2.2.
-Asset transfer is the point at which the transmission assets transfer from the Developer to the OFTO, and where the OFTO pays the Final Transfer Value.
-Asset transfers to date have been through an asset transfer agreement, but may also occur through a transfer of shares in the company that owns the transmission assets. - 11.4.2.3.
-The diagram at figure 2 sets out the generic process to close at a high level.
+- 11.14.3 Asset transfer is the point at which the transmission assets transfer from the Developer to the OFTO, and where the OFTO pays the Final Transfer Value.
+Asset transfers to date have been through an asset transfer agreement, but may also occur through a transfer of shares in the company that owns the transmission assets. - 11.14.4 The diagram at figure 3 sets out the generic process to close at a high level.
 This diagram is provided for information only and is based on the anticipated process to close as at the date of publication of this guidance.
-The timeline for TR4 will be published in the ITT Document.
+The timeline for a Tender Exercise will be published in the ITT Document.
 However, it is anticipated that the period between Preferred Bidder appointment and Licence Grant will be approximately six months.